 Caregivers need to know what their parents expect and want and reach a consensus on what the best living situation would be for them.
 Parents and their adult children also need to discuss the challenges that come with aging such as mobility issues and medication.
 Consulting and partnering with parents’ medical professionals is also essential for caregivers.

-Common issues to address
+Common Issues to Address

-Finances and costs: Many caregivers need to have an in depth awareness of their parents financial situation and in some cases, take control via a power of attorney.
+Many caregivers need to have an in depth awareness of their parents financial situation and in some cases, take control via a power of attorney.
 They should be aware of outstanding debts, insurance policies, and whether a will has been filed.
 Caregivers in the U.S. or countries without government healthcare programs need to know if their parents are eligible for Medicare or other government benefits.

 Caregivers need to consider how taking in a family member will impact their financial situation.
 There are numerous costs that caregivers must be able to handle.
 Their parents may need help with managing their money, and financial assistance in order to get medications or assistive devices such as canes or walkers.
 Some parents may need a home healthcare aide to assist them with hygiene and medication regulation.

-Medication management: Caregivers should review their parents’ medication with them and their health care providers to ensure that the parents take their meds correctly.
+Caregivers should review their parents’ medication with them and their health care providers to ensure that the parents take their meds correctly.

-Independent Living: Elderly parents may be frustrated and find it hard to accept that aging is making living on their own challenging or even impossible.
+Elderly parents may be frustrated and find it hard to accept that aging is making living on their own challenging or even impossible.
 Adult children may become frustrated and angry when parents are in denial about the decline in their abilities.

 Parents may have increasing difficulty with everyday tasks such as financial management, shopping, grooming, or housekeeping.
 Withdrawal, apathy, depression, and weight loss can also be signs that parents are struggling.
 Adult children need to assess whether inviting the parents to live with them is a viable option.

-Privacy: Parents want to be able to live with dignity and feel that others respect their privacy.
+Parents want to be able to live with dignity and feel that others respect their privacy.
 Caregivers need to discuss the living arrangements with their parents beforehand to ensure a smooth transition to living in the caregiver’s home.

-Cognitive difficulties: Sometimes, the forgetfulness that often comes with age is hard to distinguish from the symptoms of dementia.
+Sometimes, the forgetfulness that often comes with age is hard to distinguish from the symptoms of dementia.
 If parents are constantly misplacing things, repeating the same things over and over, and forgetting appointments, the parents should undergo a memory-loss evaluation by a medical professional.

-Driving: For many seniors, driving represents independence.
+For many seniors, driving represents independence.
 As they grow older however, adult children may be concerned about their parents’ safety.
 The adult children should be on the alert for any safety problems that arise in parents’ driving.
 Parents can undergo a professional driving evaluation.
 Here in Canada, my provincial government requires seniors to retake a driving test every two years to determine their competency.
 Doctors have the authority here to recommend the taking away of a driver’s license if seniors demonstrate a cognitive or physical decline.

 There are companies specialize in in accessibility-related construction.
 Some non-profit organizations can also recommend disabled people who will consult with caregivers on site and make suggestions.
 They may also recognize architectural barriers and be able to suggest possible accessibility solutions.

-Keeping parents socially connected: Caregivers should check out the social opportunities that are available in their area.
+Caregivers should check out the social opportunities that are available in their area.
 Many senior centers offer communal meals and a wide range of activities from card and board games to hobbies to trips to local sights.
 Some centers offer transportation to the programs.
 There may be other ways that seniors can volunteer and serve the community that they will find rewarding and fulfilling.

 Caregivers do not want to think of the time that their parents may develop physical or cognitive issues in the future, but they need to talk to their parents about it.
 Adult children should be aware of what their parents want should the adult children become responsible for making decisions for their parents at some point.